percona/k8spxc-docs/docs/index.md

 These automation and management features substantially reduce the complexity and time associated with deploying and managing MySQL databases, allowing teams to get more focus on application development.
 High availability and automated failover minimize downtime and data loss, leading to more robust applications and improved user experiences.
 Also, users can efficiently scale their database infrastructure up or down based on demand, providing flexibility and cost savings.
 Finally, the Operator provides a wide range of mechanisms for securing data, including role-based access controls (RBAC) the ability to enable SSL/TLS for secure connections, and data-at-rest encryption.

+Use Cases for the Operator include rapid MySQL deployment for microservices and cloud-native applications, scaling the database infrastructure of e-commerce platforms to adapt it for peak loads, providing management and high availability features for data-driven applications, quick deployment of isolated environments for development and testing purposes, and providing disaster recovery solutions.

 Being part of the open-source ecosystem, the Percona Operator benefits from community contributions and support, ensuring that it remains stable and robust over time.